Back to CapsNets Hub

 Introduction

-Convolutional Neural Networks achieve remarkable performance on visual tasks, yet they suffer from a fundamental flaw: max-pooling discards the spatial relationships between features.
-Capsule Networks, introduced by Sabour, Frosst, and Hinton (2017), address this by replacing scalar activations with vector outputs that encode both the probability and the pose of detected features.
+CNNs work well on vision tasks, but max-pooling throws away spatial relationships between features.
+Capsule Networks (Sabour, Frosst, and Hinton, 2017) replace scalar activations with vector outputs that encode both the probability and the pose of detected features.

-This first installment introduces the mathematical foundations: why pooling loses information, how capsule vectors encode equivariant representations, and how dynamic routing by agreement enables compositional understanding.
+This post covers the mathematical foundations: the information loss from pooling, capsule vectors as equivariant representations, and how dynamic routing by agreement enables part-whole reasoning.

 The Problem with Pooling